 “I will develop a more frequent habit of […] reminding myself that part of my definition of success includes a different definition of “safe” from that which I have been used to – the new “safe” is adaptable and agile and has 50 irons in the fire instead of only 4 piles in the ground.” via The New Safe | Fetch’s Phantasma.

-On first blush, it seems to go against “the start finishing” and “focus!” themes that I talk about a lot.
-At a deeper level, though, there’s no inconsistency — the focus is to start finishing the stuff that matters, rather than either just staying stuck in your head of perfectionism OR working on stuff that doesn’t matter.
+On first blush, it seems to go against "the start finishing" and "focus!" themes that I talk about a lot.
+At a deeper level, though, there's no inconsistency — the focus is to start finishing the stuff that matters, rather than either just staying stuck in your head and in the trap of perfectionism OR working on stuff that doesn't matter.

 The Natural Urge for Perfectionism